 Keep a rough tally of how much money is not being lent.
+It should usually be small amounts or for very, very short periods.
 If it's frequently 20% or more and this is lasting for over a month, think about redeploying your money.
 Usually it should be a lot less than this.

 Inflation is rising prices, so if you save €3,000 and then your annual holiday costs in the Toscana go up from €3,000 to €3,300, you can't actually afford the same holiday comforts as last time.